Corporate Governance

 To maximize the benefits of technological and personnel exchanges with each company, the Company and JFE Steel Corporation may recommend director candidates in some cases.

 Furthermore, we shall regularly verify the significance of maintaining the listing of the listed subsidiaries and take necessary measures upon confirmation at its Board of Directors.
-The above details were verified and discussed at a Board of Directors meeting in May 2024.
+The above details were verified and discussed at a Board of Directors meeting in May 2025.

 Basic Policies for Strategic Shareholdings and Exercise of Related Voting Rights

 All shares held by the Company are the shares of subsidiaries or affiliates.
-In principle, the Company’s wholly owned subsidiaries and operating companies, JFE Steel Corporation, JFE Engineering Corporation and JFE Shoji Corporation (hereinafter “Operating Companies”), do not hold domestic listed stocks as strategic shareholdings.
+In principle, the Company’s wholly owned subsidiaries and operating companies, JFE Steel Corporation, JFE Engineering Corporation and JFE Shoji Corporation (hereinafter “Operating Companies”), do not hold listed stocks as strategic shareholdings.
 Strategic shareholdings, however, are allowed as an exception when holding the stocks of the Company is determined to be necessary for maintaining and achieving growth for the Group.

 The exercise of voting rights of strategic shareholdings is decided upon reviews by operating companies on the content of the proposal and is appropriately implemented in a way that will maximize shareholder interest.
 To be specific, the content of the proposal is to be checked by the investment application department and the investment control department, and approval will be given to proposals which are considered not to pose any threat to the maximization of interest of these operating companies as shareholders.